HVLepage/cavep-undc/_docs/site-network/RC15C.md

 ### Site Descriptions  (To be completed)
-Site RC15C lies at 4025m asl in
+Site RC15C lies at nearly 4,200m asl in
 At this point the valley enters a narrow
 This reflects the fact that we are reaching the headwaters and clearly glaciated landscapes.
 The bed load in the river channel is comprised of sands, gravels, and smaller boulders.